How ConsumerAffairs uses cookies

 Gold IRAs are a great way to help diversify your retirement investments.
 You can purchase physical gold and have it securely stored for use in retirement while saving on taxes.
 But gold IRAs have some limitations, such as not being able to hold your gold until retirement.

-Investing in physical gold directly is more akin to opening a brokerage account and buying investments.
-You can purchase it from a gold dealer or directly from the U.S. Mint, and there are no restrictions on access to your gold.
-While there are no tax advantages with physical gold, you can take custody yourself and buy or sell it at any time.
+Investing in physical gold directly is most similar to opening a brokerage account and buying investments.
+You can purchase it from a gold dealer or purchase U.S. Mint gold coins directly from the U.S. Mint, and there are no restrictions on access to your gold.
+While there are no tax advantages for physical gold, you can take custody yourself and buy or sell it at any time.

 No matter which investment you choose, gold can help to diversify your portfolio.
-But it also comes with a risk of loss and volatility, so it’s a good idea to meet with a licensed financial advisor before making your gold investment choices.
+But it also carries risks of loss and volatility, so it's a good idea to meet with a licensed financial advisor before making your gold investment decisions.

 Article sources